Pagan or Christian: The Origin of Christmas

-Many atheists take a cynical view, seeing the transformation of these Christmas icons as an example of cultural appropriation.
-It was a way for Christianity to consolidate its power.
-Clinical psychologist Jordan Peterson brings a different perspective to this.
-He notes that the Bible is full of stories that come from different cultures and different tribes, and that the act of uniting tribes is the same as the process of joining their different stories into one whole.
+Psychologist Jordan Peterson brings a different perspective to this.
+He says the Bible is full of stories that come from different cultures and different tribes, and that the act of uniting tribes is the same as the process of joining their different stories into one whole.

 Christians did not truly embrace the winter solstice celebration until they made one key connection: the light.
-Pagan European cultures celebrated the darkest day of the year.
-This wasn’t a celebration of darkness, but of the fact that it was the day the light of day began to get stronger throughout the year.
+Pagan European cultures celebrated the darkest day of the year not because it was darkest but because it was the day that the sun turned and grew stronger.
 They saw it as the moment of rebirth of the light, of life returning to the desolate winter.

 “I am the light of the world.
 Whoever follows me will never walk in darkness, but will have the light of life.”